 Madagascar’s 12-foot tidal change every twelve hours made the forever changing landscape magical.
 Every moment seemed like a new adventure.
 This was not just a vacation, it was a mind-altering trip of a lifetime.

 My adventure to this far away land was the perfect mix of land and sea, I spent equal amounts of time both exploring the land and sailing into the African winds.

 I went scuba diving for my first time in the Indian Ocean off the coast of Nosy Sakatia.
 I danced the night away under the stars with the children of Nosy Komba.
 I had close encounters with Lemurs, chameleons and snakes at the Lokobe Reserve, and I was stung by a school of jellyfish while swimming to the Island of Ankazobepavina.
 Ouch!

 I hiked to the top of Russian Bay, where I soaked my feet in the rust-colored waters of the ancient Russian Bathes of yesteryear.
 And at the end of every day I enjoyed the African sunset until it disappeared below the horizon and then watched the stars come to life.

 Untouched by Man

-It’s tropical climate and superb location makes it Madagascar’s premiere beach-resort destination.
-Nosy Be is largely a sleepy place with sugar cane plantations, rum distilleries, ylang ylang bushes, lounging lemurs, smiling faces, and with little air of expectation.
+It’s a tropical climate and superb location makes it Madagascar’s premiere beach-resort destination.
+Nosy Be is largely a sleepy place with sugar cane plantations, rum distilleries, ylang-ylang bushes, lounging lemurs, smiling faces, and with little air of expectation.